clrko/clrko.github.io/_portfolio/drakerporter.md

 The [Drake R. Porter](https://clrko.github.io/DrakeRporter/) showcase website was the first project we developed as part of the Wild Code School curriculum.

-The instruction was to develop a responsive showcase website for a fictif photographer.
-We were free to choose the story behind it but we were required to use only pur CSS and HTML (no framework).
+The instruction was to develop a responsive showcase website for a fictional photographer.
+We were free to choose the story behind it but we were required to use only CSS3 and HTML5 (no framework).

 The objective for us was to consolidate and broaden our knowledge on HTML5 and CSS3 (and later on JavaScript vanilla).